awsdocs/aws-doc-sdk-examples/javav2/example_code/iam/Readme.md

-# Amazon Kinesis Java Readme
+# AWS Identity and Access Management (IAM) Java Readme

-A README that discusses how to run and test the Java Amazon Kinesis code examples.
+A README that discusses how to run and test the Java AWS IAM code examples.

-## Running the Amazon Kinesis Java files
+## Running the Java AWS IAM Java files

 **IMPORTANT**